 We look at all the different Axis & Allies editions.
 Which game is best?
-That’s subjective, but with this info, you can make a decision.
+That’s subjective, but with this info, you can make a decision on your own.
+If you enjoy rich strategy board games, this is a time-tested favorite that can give hours upon hours of excitement.

 Axis & Allies is one of the best-known war-games on the market.
 While purists can probably name at least a dozen other games that are more complex or realistic, Axis & Allies is the big step up from Risk that helps players become more interested in the hobby.
 The game itself has grown quite a bit from the original 1981 release, encompassing a number of revisions and spin-offs.
 As it stands today, Axis & Allies is almost an industry unto itself.
 Before we can discuss the versions of the game, though, it’s a good idea to talk about what makes the game so special.